 Applied Statistics for Public Policy

 The Age of Data—currently, we are in the midst of the next disruptive age of information systems and technology.
 In 1945, electronic computers ushered in the first disruptive age of hardware.
 We have seen various hardware instances such as mini-computers, supercomputers, personal computers, handheld computers, wearable computers, and cloud computing.
 Paralleling advances in hardware, there have been many advances in software for solving a range of problems.
 Starting around the late 1960s to the explosion of the Web in the early 90s, the ability for computer systems around the world to transmit and share data has represented another disruptive transformation.
 The combined advances in hardware, software, and communication forms the basis of our current disruptive Age of Data.
 Massive amounts of data are available in a range of domains: science, commerce, finance, healthcare, social media, real-time sensors, etc. At historically unprecedented levels, we are able to collect, transmit, curate, and process huge amounts of data at enormous speeds resulting in our ability to do ongoing tasks better and to do tasks we couldn’t do before.
 This course is an introduction to the techniques and tools for analyzing and distilling actionable knowledge from data.

-Coursework is supplemented by co-curricular activities to increase awareness of public service careers, leadership and professional development workshops, speaker series, site visits, one-on-one career and graduate admission coaching, and recreational activities in Pittsburgh.
+Coursework is supplemented by co-curricular activities to increase awareness of public service careers, build leadership skills, and prepare students for graduate school admissions.
+Activities include: speaker series, site visits, one-on-one career and graduate admission coaching, and recreational activities in Pittsburgh.

 Washington D.C.
 Trip